khanhtt/chat/server/db/dynamodb/schema.md

 * `SeqId` id of the message
 * `Head` message headers
 * `Content` application-defined message payload
+* `ExpireTime` unix timestamp for marking expire time of message, if it already passed then the record would be automatically deleted

 ### Indexes:
 * `Primary Key`: {PartitonKey: `Topic`, RangeKey: `SeqId`}